Softsun2/dotfiles/README.md

 * switch to a different terminal emulator (maybe)
 * dmenu not displaying suggestions for usr prgrams
 * clean home dir
-* vscode open file abs path and not gui

 ## Imperative components